 When starting, a server can show the deepstream logo.
 This setting is best left enabled.

 Deepstream (v2.3.0 and later) can be configured with custom connection endpoints.
-A (locally
+You can supply as many as you want, each as any individual

 Sets the port for the HTTP healthcheck and Websocket server.